ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 also be mind-twisting the first time you see how it's done.

 Let's see how mirrors work.
 When you look at a mirror, you're seeing the rays of light that bounce off the mirror.
-Rays of light are reflected symmetrically respect to the surface normal:
+Rays of light are reflected symmetrically with respect to the surface normal:

 ![](<images/08-mirror.png>)